-47. St. James, Margo; Robbins, Trina [art].
-The Street Game: Margo St. James [Original Art] [Women's Movement, Activism].
-San Francisco, CA, nd [circa 1975].
+50. St. James, Margo.
+Margo St. James Gelatin Silver Print [Women's Movement, Activism]. nd [circa 1975].
 Unique.
-Bright and clean.
-Red metal frame, black and red beveled matting.
-Approx 13x10" image size and 18x15" framed.
-Black pen and ink.
-Fine in Fine Dustjacket.
-Framed. (#10406) \$7,500.00

-The original drawing by Trina Robbins of a board game embodying Margo St. James' life and activities.
-From Margo's private library.
-Trina Robbins is the renowned American comics artist, writer and "herstorian".
-"She was an early and influential participant in the underground comix movement, and one of the few female artists in underground comix when she started.
-She worked at the feminist underground newspaper It Ain't Me, Babe.
-She subsequently established the first allwoman comic book titled It Ain't Me Babe Comix.
-She became increasingly involved in creating outlets for and promoting female comics artists, through projects such as the comics anthology Wimmen's Comix.
-She won a Special Achievement Award from the San Diego Comic Con in 1989 for her work on Strip AIDS U.S.A."
-She was the first woman to draw Wonder Woman.
+Very minor toning, else bright, and clean.
+Silver gelatin print, matte surface, mounted.
+14x10.75.
+Fine.
+Photograph. (#10400) \$1,750.00

+Margo St. James, topless, reading The Liberal Elite.
+An extraordinary image.
 Margo St. James founded the organization C.O.Y.O.T.E.
 (Call Off Your Old Tired Ethics).
-The bulk of COYOTE's records are archived at Harvard University [in the Schlesinger Library].
+The bulk of

+COYOTE's records are archived at Harvard University [in the Schlesinger Library].
 An American self-described prostitute and international activist on and for sex workers rights.
-Founder and headliner of the [in]famous "HOOKERS" MASQUERADE BALLS" in San Francisco.
+Founder and headliner of the [in]famous "HOOKERS' MASQUERADE BALLS" in San Francisco.
 St. James ran for President of the United States, as a Republican, in 1980 and for San Francisco Board of County Supervisors in the late 1990s.
 She was married to Paul Avery (investigative journalist notably of Zodiac killer and Patti Hearst) until his death in 2000.
 She was instrumental in founding the St. James Infirmary, a medical and social service organization serving sex workers in San Francisco.
 A remarkable and powerful figure in the women's movement and sex workers' rights.

-48. Stevenson, Robert Louis.
+51. Stevenson, Robert Louis.
 Strange Case of Dr. Jekyll and Mr. Hyde.
 London: Longmans, Green & Co, 1886.
 First Edition/First State.
 Light, even toning/soiling to the wrappers, publication date corrected (1886), else tight, bright, and unmarred.
 Original printed wrappers, red ink text, black ink text and decorative elements, advert at rear.
 12mo.
 141pp.
 Early catalogue clipping laid in.
 Very Good [textblock Fine].
 Original Wraps. (#10257) \$6,500.00

-One of the unspecified number of copies which had the date hand-corrected in ink by the publisher from 1885 to
+One of the unspecified number of copies which had the date hand-corrected in ink by the publisher from 1885 to 1886.

-1886.
 Initially scheduled to be released for Christmas, 1885, it was delayed until 1886 due to the glut of new work being released for the holidays.

-"If [Bram Stoker's] Dracula leaves one with the sensation of having been struck down by a massive, 400-page wall of horror, then Dr Jekyll and Mr Hyde is like the sudden, mortal jab of an ice pick."
+"If [Bram Stoker's] Dracula leaves one with the sensation of having been struck down by a massive, 400-page wall of horror, then Dr

+Jekyll and Mr Hyde is like the sudden, mortal jab of an ice pick."
 [Stephen King].

-49. Strand, Randi Annie.
+52. Strand, Randi Annie.
 Arabesk 11.
 Norway, 2015.
 Limited Edition.
 Tight, bright, and unmarred.
 Black stiff board, black cloth spine, Japanese string binding, relief prints (hand printed, using hand cut stencils), on 11-12 gram Japanese paper.
 Oblong fo. np (each iteration has 4 to 7 sheets).
 Illus. (color plates).
 Numbered limited edition, this being 1 of 3 copies.
 Fine.
 Hardcover. (#10194) \$1,500.00